tobiasuihlein/sql-database/README.md

 Country Data web-scraped from: [IBAN.com](https://www.iban.com/currency-codes)

 ### Business Problem
 An online store loacted in the UK is aiming to expand its customer base beyond the bordes of the UK.
-In order to achieve this, the company wants to optimize their online advertisements.
+In order to achieve this, the company wants to optimize their online advertising.
 As some sales data for non-UK orders exists, this data is used to define the optimal ad placements.

 ### Objectives
 - Identify top 5 non-UK countries with the highest revenues